ViniciusSossela/dash/dash_generator/README.md

 ```

 2 - Extends all your bloc class from `Bloc`.
-It will allow you to override `disposable` and `dispose` method.
+It will allow you to override `dispose` method.

 **IMPORTANT: In order to cache bloc class it must has an unique ID that is represented by a static string property named as `key`.
 Also an `instance()` function that returns the instance of the bloc class as show bellow is necessary.**